The 20 Best Bars in Cape Town

 Hugo Social Club

-Join the Sea Point highlife at this ninth-floor restaurant and bar – with views of Lion’s Head in one direction and the ocean in the other from its wraparound balcony.
-It goes without saying it’s a fabulous spot to enjoy one of the city’s Technicolor sunsets… Hugo has a sparkling rooftop pool and sundeck – if a day spent lounging and sipping cocktails is your desire.
-The drinks on offer are cocktails (classics and specials, such as pho-spiced tequila with ginger and lime) and wine.
-There’s a small-plates menu in the lounge, and the restaurant indoors serves a concise but delicious menu of crowd-pleasers (steak frites, burgers, seafood, salads).
-On Sundays from 2pm (when the weather allows), a DJ on the terrace delivers cool beats.
+Join the Sea Point highlife at this ninth-floor bar and restaurant – with views of Lion’s Head in one direction and the ocean in the other from its wraparound balcony.
+It goes without saying it’s a fabulous spot to enjoy one of the city’s Technicolor sunsets, toasted with light-catching cocktails, or bubbly, wine, beer or spirits.
+There’s also a sparkling rooftop pool and sundeck – if a day spent lounging and sipping cocktails is your desire.
+The menu (including a small-plates selection) in both the lounge and restaurant area includes delicious crowd-pleasers like steak frites, burgers, seafood, salads, plus a braai menu on weekends.

 Contact 021 286 9332, hello@hugosocialclub.com